 With a groan, Anakin forced his eyes open.
 Yellow light seeped through the curtains above his bed, lending his room a sickly glow.
 He didn't think he'd ever get used to the unending light.
-There were so many lit building on Coruscant, it was as if they combined to make a second sun that shone only when the first set.
-The idea of two suns was comforting, even if their discordant schedules wasn't.
+There were so many lit buildings on Coruscant, it was as if they combined to make a second sun that shone only when the first set.
+The idea of two suns was comforting, even if their discordant schedules weren't.

 The clinking continued for a few more seconds accompanied by the sound of running water.
 Anakin lay still on his sleep couch listening to the gentle melody.

-Mom didn't wash the dishes with water; they hardly had enough water for themselves, let alone dishes.
+Mom didn't wash the dishes with water; they hardly had enough water for themselves, let alone the dishes.
 Instead, she cleaned them with a chemical spray.
 Wealthier households in Mos Espa had sonic cleaning units.
 He'd never seen a working one, but they'd had a few scrapped in the junkyard.
-He'd been in the process of considering how to sneak it out of the shop back home for Mom to use when Qui-Gon and Padme had appeared.
+He'd been in the process of considering how to sneak one out of the shop back home for Mom to use when Qui-Gon and Padme had appeared.
 She worked so hard.
 She deserved a little bit of luxury to ease her life, but he'd left before he could finish making plans, let alone enact them.
 No way would Watto just gift her one.
 And in any case, who would fix it?
 Who would fix the water purifier, the droids, and everything else with him gone?
 How would Mom get along without him there to help out?

 The sound of running water was abruptly shut off.
 The clinking and rustling had also stopped.